ekhowell/phylo_class/README.md

 GCAATATTTCAGTGATAAGTCAAATGTCAATGAGCACCAGAAGACACACA
 ```

-Now that we have the reference sequence, we can drop in the variants from our VCF file for each sample in order to create a "consensus" FASTA for each of our sequences.
-Here is the structure of the bcftools command:
+Using the reference sequence as a backbone, the variants within the VCF file can be "dropped-in" for each sample in order to create a "filled-in" sequence for each of the mouse samples.
+Here is the structure of the `bcftools` command used to acheive this:
 `bcftools consensus -f reference.fa -s sample_name -o output.fa vcf_file.vcf.gz`
-Note how we need to specify *which* sample we want to create the FASTA for.
-This means that this command must be run for *each* sample using the names contained within the VCF file.
+Note how this requires specifying *which* sample the FASTA is being created for.
+This means that the command must be run for *each* sample using the names contained within the VCF file.

-From Harr et al. (2016), here are the names and subpopulation affiliation for each of the sequences contained within the VCF file:
+From [Harr et al. (2016)](https://www.nature.com/articles/sdata201675), below are the names and subpopulation affiliations for each of the sequences contained within the VCF file:
 ```
 Mmd_FRA: Mmd_FRA1_14.variant,Mmd_FRA2_15B.variant,Mmd_FRA3_16B.variant,Mmd_FRA4_18B.variant,Mmd_FRA5_B2C.variant,Mmd_FRA6_C1.variant,Mmd_FRA7_E1.variant,Mmd_FRA8_F1B.variant
 Mmd_GER: Mmd_GER1_TP1.variant2,Mmd_GER2_TP121B.variant2,Mmd_GER3_TP17-2.variant2,Mmd_GER4_TP3-92.variant2,Mmd_GER5_TP4a.variant2,Mmd_GER6_TP51D.variant2,Mmd_GER7_TP7-10F1A2.variant2,Mmd_GER8_TP81B.variant2